Real South America Encounter

 Accommodation

-During your time in Peru you will live in our homestay(s).
-The accommodation is basic but comfortable.
-You’ll be living with local families whom will guide you in Cusco and help to improve your knowledge of the Spanish Language!
-The homestay families usually have very limited English.
+During your time on the Peru volunteer programs, you will live in our homestay family accommodation.
+The accommodation is basic but comfortable and located in the city of Cusco.
+You’ll be living with local families who will guide you in Cusco.
+Furthermore, they will help to improve your knowledge of the Spanish Language!
+It is important to note that the homestay families will usually speak no English at all.

 Food & Beverages